dominikkorwek/ToDo-list-Angular-Project/README.md

 ## Application Structure

 - **Components**:
-  - `TaskListComponent`: Displays the list of tasks and provides options to delete or toggle reminders.
-  - `TaskItemComponent`: Represents a single task in the list, with actions to delete or toggle the reminder.
-  - `AddTaskComponent`: Provides a form to add a new task.
+  - `about`: Displays Task Tracker's about.
+  - `add-task`: Displays form to create task, where possible to set name, date and reminder.
+  - `button`: Custom button.
+  - `footer`: Displays Task Tracker's footer.
+  - `header`: Displays Task Tracker's header.
+  - `tasks`: Displays all tasks.
+  - `tasks-item`: Display task info.

 - **Services**:
-  - `TaskService`: Manages the tasks' state, including adding, deleting, and toggling reminders.
+  - `task`: Manages the tasks' state, including adding, deleting.
 It also handles communication with a potential backend API.
+  - `ui`: Manages the reminders' state localy.

 - **Models**:
-  - `Task`: Defines the structure of a task with properties like `id`, `title`, and `reminder`.
+  - `mock-tasks`: Defines the structure of a task with properties: `id`, `text` as title,`day` and `reminder`.

 ## How to Run